 Once you’re done with your formal education—whether that’s with a high school diploma or a college or graduate degree, the workforce awaits.
 Classroom attire doesn’t cut it for many entry-level jobs.
 As a result, you’ll likely need to buy a more professional wardrobe.
 Similar to cover letters, resumes and interviewing skills, your physical appearance needs to make the best first impression, so you can’t wait for you first few paychecks to upgrade your clothing.

-Follow these tips to build a post-school work wardrobe that gets you noticed for all the right reasons without busting your budget before your adult life really begins.
+Follow these three tips to build a post-school work wardrobe that gets you noticed for all the right reasons without busting your budget before your adult life really begins.

 Today’s modern workplace drastically differs from a past in which the majority of men wore suits to the office and women donned the female equivalent.
 On the whole, this century’s work wardrobe standards tend to be less formal than the previous one and have gotten even more casual with the rise of fully remote and hybrid work environments.
 However, there are still some professions, companies and jobs that require full business attire or business casual all or part of the time.